What Does it Take to Be a File Clerk?

 How many years of work experience do I need?

-Those thinking about becoming a File Clerk might also be interested in the following careers:
+Those interested in being a File Clerk may also be interested in:

 More about our data sources and methodologies.